peter-evans/slash-command-dispatch/README.md

           commands: rebase, integration-test, create-ticket
 ```

 This action also features [advanced configuration](docs/advanced-configuration.md) that allows each command to be configured individually if necessary.
-Use the standard configuration above unless you require advanced features.
+Use the standard configuration shown above unless you require advanced features.

 ### Action inputs